 - TorchBearers has many 1 year Bible Schools around the world that people rave about – three to consider are:

 - Timberline has an emphasis on discipleship, lots of outdoor adventure, and urban & international mission trips.
 (Winter Park, CO).
-Class fees, room and board, and misc fees are $10,574, and mission trips (local, urban, and cross-cultural) cost $2,000.
+The total cost for the 2023-24 School Year is $14,390 USD.
+Program fees include registration deposit, classes, room and board, books, internet access, outdoor activities, and adventure trips.
+Two mission trips are part of the program for all students and included in tuition amount.

-- Summit Semester is a 12-week program whose goal is to prepare students for college while motivating them to be leaders for the glory of God and the good of society with everyone on-site having daily responsibilities (like meal preparation, cleaning, routine facility maintenance).
-(Pagosa Springs, CO) $11,495 for 12 weeks.
+- Summit Gap Year prepares students for college while motivating them to be leaders for the glory of God and the good of society with everyone on-site having daily responsibilities (like meal preparation, cleaning, and routine facility maintenance).
+(Pagosa Springs, CO) Full Gap Year Tuition: $23,350.
 Financial assistance is available.

-- World Race through Adventures in Missions is a unique missions trip (3 continents over nine months if 18-20 years old, OR 11 countries in 11 months if 21-35 years old) that challenges young adults to abandon worldly possessions and a traditional lifestyle in exchange for an understanding that it’s not about you; it’s about the Kingdom.
-Around $15,800 – $19,300 depending on the route.
+- World Race through Adventures in Missions is a unique missions trip (3 continents over nine months if 17-20 years old, OR 11 countries in 11 months if 21-30 years old years old) that challenges young adults to abandon worldly possessions and a traditional lifestyle in exchange for an understanding that it’s not about you; it’s about the Kingdom.
+Around $16,900 – $21,715 depending on the route.

 Hybrid Practical Life Skills Options

-- Dynamy Internship Year is the oldest and only residential internship program in country and has an emphasis on internships designed to learn skills and work ethic.
-(Worchester, MA) $29,400 tuition and housing for a year, $15,450 tuition and housing for a semester.
+- Dynamy Internship Year is the oldest and only residential internship program in the country and has an emphasis on internships designed to learn skills and work ethic.
+(Worchester, MA) $32,500 tuition and housing for a year, $17,000 tuition and housing for a semester.